bodeville-games/godot-healthkit-plugin/README.md

    a file at Build/Products/Debug-iphoneos/libHealthKitPlugin.a or similar, depending on your build configuration.

+   - NOTE: I've seen an error like this: `godot/core/typedefs.h:41:10 'platform_config.h' file not found` To fix it (and this is probably an awful hack) i've edited `core/typedefs.h` and changed this line:

+     `- #include "platform_config.h"`

+     `+ #include "platform/ios/platform_config.h"`

 4. Copy libHealthKitPlugin.a into your godot project under res://ios/plugins